If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 S’Elegas

-A Nuragus, one of the best Sardinian grapes, this is a fruity, soft yellow wine and one of their best sellers.
+It is a fruity, soft yellow wine and one of Cantine Argiolas’ best sellers.
 It’s great when paired with seafood-based dishes and soft, fresh cheese.

 Iselis Monica

-Monica is one of the best Sardinian red wines, and this Iselis Monica is simply delicious.
-You can serve it with pasta and meat, fish and cheese, and you won’t disappoint your guests.
+Monica is one of the best Sardinian red varietals, and the Iselis Monica is simply delicious.
+You can serve it with pasta and meat (it’s perfect with lamb), tuna fish and medium aged pecorino cheese.

-Argiolas winery also has another Iselis, made with Nasco grapes, which are lesser known but still excellent.
-Iselis Nasco is a yellow wine that tastes amazing if paired with any risotto.
+Argiolas also has another Iselis, made with Nasco grapes, which are lesser known but still excellent.
+I tried it on my latest wine tasting and loved how fresh and fragrant it tasted.

 Is Argiolas